-Priority Agency Request Explanation Location Supporters 1/25 DOE Other educational programs requests Fund Pre-K seats in CB8 Community Wide 2/25 DYCD Provide, expand, or enhance after school programs for elementary school students (grades K-5) Fund Out of School Time and DayCare programs for all children who go to school in CB8 or who have parents that work in CB8.
-Community Wide 3/25 DYCD Other youth workforce development requests Increase funding for youth programs in CB8.
-Community Wide 4/25 DOHMH Other animal and pest control requests Increase funding for rodent extermination on city streets Community Wide 5/25 DPR Other park maintenance and safety requests Preserve funding for year round workers and Associate Parks and Recreation Workers (APSWs) at NYC Parks and Recreation.
-Community Wide 6/25 DPR Improve trash removal and cleanliness Provide funding for exterminators in all Parks within CB8.
-Community Wide 7/25 DFTA Enhance home care services Increase funding for services to Older Adults including Personal and Home Care, Transportation Services, Meals-On-Wheels, Senior Congregate Care Meal Programs and Case Managers Community Wide 8/25 DPR Other park maintenance and safety requests Increase funding for additional roving Park maintenance staff, tree pruners and tree climbers.
-Community Wide 9/25 DHS Expand street outreach Increase funding for Homeless Services Outreach personnel, especially during the overnight hours and provide DHS with updated information Technology equipment.
-Community Wide 10/25 DOT Roadway maintenance (i.e. pothole repair, resurfacing, trench restoration, etc.) Provide funding to NYC DOT for necessary materials and personnel to repair potholes and repave avenues curb to curb and major cross town streets more frequently than every 10 years within CB 8.
-Community Wide 11/25 DOHMH Other programs to address public health issues requests Increase funding for the Department of Health Enforcement of all food vendor rules and regulations.
-Community Wide
+Priority Agency Request Explanation Location 1/26 DOE Other educational programs requests Fund 3-K and Pre-K seats in CB8 2/26 DYCD Provide, expand, or enhance after school programs for elementary school students (grades K- 5) Fund Out of School Time and DayCare programs for all children who go to school in CB8 or who have parents that work in CB8.
+3/26 DYCD Other youth workforce development requests Increase funding for youth programs in CB8.
+4/26 DOHMH Other animal and pest control requests Increase funding for rodent extermination on city streets 5/26 DPR Other park maintenance and safety requests Preserve funding for year round workers and Associate Parks and Recreation Workers (APSWs) at NYC Parks and Recreation.
+6/26 DPR Improve trash removal and cleanliness Provide funding for exterminators in all Parks within CB8.
+7/26 DOT Provide new traffic or pedestrian signals Increase funding for audible accessible crossing signals for intersections in CD8 8/26 DFTA Enhance home care services Increase funding for services to Older Adults including Personal and Home Care, Transportation Services, Meals-On-Wheels, Senior Congregate Care Meal Programs and Case Managers 9/26 DPR Other park maintenance and safety requests Increase funding for additional roving Park maintenance staff, tree pruners and tree climbers.
+10/26 DHS Expand street outreach Increase funding for Homeless Services Outreach personnel, especially during the overnight hours and provide DHS with updated information Technology equipment.